Artists for Kids

 Gallery Program

 Artists for Kids' Gallery Program brings contemporary Canadian Art to a class full of eager young people which introduces the students to the art and culture of our country.
 Our Gallery Program offers students a deep, engaged dive into responding to and making art.
-Classes spend half of the day in the gallery and half the day in the studio making work that responds to the exhibition they have studied in the gallery.
+Classes spend time in both the gallery and in the studio making work that responds to the exhibition they have studied in the gallery.
 All sessions are co-taught by the classroom teacher and an art expert teacher provided by Artists for Kids.

 rainbow color.jpg